1sane/QT_Project/README.md

-# QT Camera project using motion detection.
+# QT Camera project with motion detection using opencv library.